konveyor/move2kube-website/docs/concepts/transformer.md

 - The major function that needs to be implemented is `Transform`.
 - If you want your transformer to do something during the planning phase then you can implement `DirectoryDetect` as well.
 If implement this function, be sure to set
 	`directoryDetect` to a value other than `0` in the transformer YAML as well.
-See [transformer-yaml](/concepts/transformer-yaml) for more details.
 - The `Init` and `GetConfig` functions are fixed and cannot be implemented by custom transformers.
 They are implemented by transformers built into Move2Kube.

 ### Methods